cybertomp-framework/cybertomp-framework.github.io/trademark.md

 ## Authorized and “Fair Use”

-In addition to cases provided for by applicable law, **“fair use”** of the **CyberTOMP®** trademark and logo will be deemed to occur, and no prior authorization will be required, when the trademark and logo are used exclusively to refer to the official versions of the **CyberTOMP®** holistic cybersecurity management and assessment model, in accordance with the documentation and guidance provided by its authors.
+In addition to cases provided for by applicable law, **“fair use”** of the **CyberTOMP®** trademark and logo will be deemed to occur, and no prior authorization will be required, when the trademark and logo are used exclusively to refer to the official versions of the **CyberTOMP®** framework (including all their projects), in accordance with the documentation and guidance provided by its authors.

 Except in legally permitted **“fair use”** cases, the **CyberTOMP®** trademark and logo may only be used with **explicit, written authorization** from the trademark holder, in accordance with the usage guidelines below and the conditions established in the registered trademark license agreement.